ewapajak17/Markdown/index.md

 # Start Writing in Markdown <!-- omit in toc -->

-Markdown is an easy-to-use markup language for creating formatted text with a plain-text editor such as GitHub we editor or VS Code.
+Markdown is an easy-to-use markup language for creating formatted text with a plain-text editor such as GitHub editor or VS Code.

 - [Structure your Document](#structure-your-document)-
   - [Create a List](#create-a-list)